Counid/tran/README.md

 # tran
-#this program is aimed for easy to use translate in myanmar
+#this program is aimed for easy to use translate myanmar in termux